ChrisShep98/neovim-config/README.md

 yy - copy a line\
 shift v - highlights entire line\
-"+y - copies all highlighted code to system clipboard
+"+y - copies all highlighted code to system clipboard ctrl + v - visual block, lets you have multiple cursors so you can type the same thing in mutiple places.
+Example select the places you want to select then I -> characters you want to type -> Esc

 ## Navigating related